google/tcmalloc/docs/design.md

 ## Small and Large Object Allocation

-Allocations of "small" objects are mapped onto to one of [60-80 allocatable size-classes](https://github.com/google/tcmalloc/blob/master/tcmalloc/size_classes.cc).
+Allocations of "small" objects are mapped onto one of [60-80 allocatable size-classes](https://github.com/google/tcmalloc/blob/master/tcmalloc/size_classes.cc).
 For example, an allocation of 12 bytes will get rounded up to the 16 byte size-class.
 The size-classes are designed to minimize the amount of memory that